Clemento Suarez

-Clement Ashiteye known as Clemento Suarez, is a Ghanaian comedian and actor.
+Clement Ashiteye, known as Clemento Suarez, is a Ghanaian comedian and actor.

 Early life

 His tertiary education was at the School of Performing Arts at the University of Ghana in Legon where he graduated in 2010.

 Career

-After studying the industry, Clemento Suarez started his profession career in 2011 by doing unpaid work.
+After studying the industry, Clemento Suarez started out his career in 2011 by doing unpaid work.
 He later decided to become a professional comedian.
 Clemento has worked with creative directors such as Latif Abubakar, and has featured in the Ghanaian TV series Kejetia vs Makola.
 He co-hosted the third edition of the 3Music Awards with O. B. Amponsah which was the first virtual award concert organized in Ghana during lock-down period because of COVID-19.
 He was named together with Gladys Owiredu by organisers of the Ghana Outstanding Women Awards (GOWA) as hosts of this year's (2021) Ghana Outstanding Women Awards (GOWA) awards ceremony.